 Fearful of tight spaces?
 Worried you won’t fit inside an MRI machine?

 Many people tolerate MRI exams just fine, but others might feel anxious about the thought of getting an MRI.
-Maybe you’ve heard stories from friends who couldn’t tolerate the tight confines of the MRI machine for the length of time required to complete the exam.
+Maybe you’ve heard stories from friends who couldn’t tolerate the tight confines of the machine for the length of time required to complete the exam.
 Or maybe you simply worry that your size will make it impossible to fit inside the machine.

 We’ve heard your concerns.
 And we’re happy to tell you we offer plenty of ways to help you get the MRI exam you need – without feeling anxious, claustrophobic or embarrassed.

-About the MRI Process – You’re not Alone
+About the MRI Process – You’re Not Alone

 Let’s start by making it clear you’re never left abandoned inside the machine when you have an MRI at Premier.
-Our experienced technicians are always right outside the window – where you can see them and talk to them throughout the procedure.
+Our experienced technologists are always right outside the window – where you can see them and talk to them throughout the procedure.
 You may even be able to listen to your favorite music through headphones during the exam.
 Seeing a friendly face nearby, hearing a soothing voice and listening to music all are proven methods to calm any anxiety and make the exam time pass quickly.

-It might not come to that, though, because patients say our spacious, open MRI machine offers so much room that they don’t feel cramped.
+It might not come to that, though, because patients say our spacious, open MRI offers so much room that they don’t feel cramped.

-About the MRI Machine – Comfort and Fit
+About MRI Machines – Comfort and Fit

 We use an open MRI machine that feels spacious compared to traditional imaging machines, yet it still returns excellent imaging quality for your doctor.
-Our open MRI machine is very similar in size to a CT scanner, with a wide portal to pass through.
+Our open MRI is very similar in size to a CT scanner, with a wide portal to pass through.
 So, if you’ve ever had a CT scan, you should be able to be just fine with an MRI at Premier.

 Many MRI procedures don’t require your head to go inside the machine at all, but if you need a head or upper spine MRI, you’ll appreciate the fact our machine provides a full 12 inches of clearance between your face and the wall – relieving stress for our patients with claustrophobia.
 Our machine also offers plenty of room to relax your arms comfortably at your sides without feeling squeezed.